MarcElrick/level-4-individual-project/timelog.md

 ## 5 Nov 2020

 - _2 hours_ - Further lipid kinetics work.
 Also created reduced test files, and figured out the cause of performance issues: AdductTransformer was downloading a file many times in its constructor, which was being called in a loop.
 By using a single AdductTransformer, we can do this much faster.

+## 6 Oct 2020

+- _1 hour_ - Further work on lipid kinetics - having issues where values are not being added to data matrix, trying to resolve.

+## 7 Oct 2020

+- _2 hours_ - Further work on lipid kinetics, full pipeline is now implemented.
+Now need to spend time working on tests for individual component functions.

+## 8 Oct 2020

+- _1 hour_ - Working on lipid kinetics tests.
+Added label property to lipids, need to add this ability on Lipid info page.